LouisaBarrett/weathertalk/README.md

 > Tip: You must include http or https in the url you pass in as the argument here, or you will be met with a [CORS](https://developer.mozilla.org/en-US/docs/Glossary/CORS) error message.

-To do a bit of future planning in our code, let's go ahead with a quick refactor to pull our unique API key into a global variable and the API url out into it's own function that we can then use within our `fetchData()` function.
+To do a bit of future planning in our code, let's go ahead with a quick refactor.
+We will pull our unique API key into a global variable and move the API url out into it's own function which we can then call within our `fetchData()` function.
 Our refactored code will look like this:

 ```javascript
 const API_KEY = 'f2e53f539786e6ab3e9318da74a9bc35' // Replace this key with your own unique API key